 Supervised internship of 40 hours for each semester credit in a setting meeting the needs and interests of the student.
-Six credits maximum.
-Prerequisites: 3.0 GPA in all coursework, consent of instructor, academic advisor, and division chairperson; successful completion of application requirements for internship.
+Prerequisites: 3.0 GPA in all coursework; consent of instructor, academic advisor, and division chairperson; successful completion of application requirements for internship.
+Course can be repeated for up to six credits.